Pete (Disney): Ancestry and family

 In Mickey Mouse Works, Pete has another cousin named Zeke.
 Zeke is a criminal like Pete, but is wary of his cousin's attempts to double-cross him "Just like old Times".
 Mickey often uses this distrust to turn the two against one-another.

 In Goof Troop, Pete has a wife, Peg, and two children, PJ and Pistol.
 Alternatively, the comic book story "Mickey's Strange Mission" from Walt Disney's Comics & Stories #245 (1961, by Carl Fallberg and Paul Murry) suggests a cultured ancestry for Pete, giving his full name as the genteel Percy P. Percival.

+In Mickey Mouse Mixed-Up Adventures, Pete has a nephew named Jimbo, who is voiced by Fred Stoller.